FERS Retirement Explained: Your Complete Guide to Federal Employee Benefits

 Maximizing Your TSP: The Key to FERS Success

-While your FERS pension and Social Security provide a foundation, the Thrift Savings Plan is often the differencebetween a comfortable retirement and financial stress.
+While your FERS pension and Social Security provide a foundation, the Thrift Savings Plan is often the difference between a comfortable retirement and financial stress.

 The 5% Rule